ParadoxalCorp/felix-production/usage.md

 for the entire server, which represents the whole `economy` category, but we allow the `balance` permission, users will be able to use the `balance` command but not any of the others commands of the `economy` category.

+**Update 4.3.11 changes**
+As of update `4.3.11`, you can use `*` alone to target all permissions at once, you can use this to give all permissions to a user in a single command for example
+This update also introduces the possibility to set categories-wide permissions, like:

+> felix setpermission * false category general

+This will restrict all commands in the channel category `general`

 ### Permissions priority and inheritance

 All permissions groups inherits the permissions of the permissions groups with lower priority, as well as override the permissions they themselves set (the set permissions